unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 ## Martineztown and the new Boom

 The turn of the century saw great changes come to Martineztown as New Mexico was granted statehood in 1912.
 Electricity was sweeping the nation and the *Albuquerque Gas & Electric Company* offered low prices enticing new business and residents.
-By partnering with lumber companies like the _Sawmill Power Plant_, Albuquerque was now able to sustain a full blown city.
+By partnering with lumber companies like the _Sawmill Power Plant_, Albuquerque now had continuous electricity to sustain a full blown city.
+However,

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque